envision-projects/envision-projects.github.io/content/mechanical/walking-robot.md

 date: 2022-08-12T19:16:44.064Z
 description: By Blake Iwaisako
 ---
-For this project you will design a robot that walks around using a 4-bar linkage for legs!
+For this project, you will design a robot that walks around using a 4-bar linkage for legs!
 You will be required to:

 1. Design a working chassis to house all electronic components in SolidWorks.
 2. Manufacture and/or source all parts needed (nuts, bolts, motors, microcontrollers, etc.).